matiwinnetou/spring-soy-view/README.md

 * cosmetic fixes

 1.13.1
-* support for yahoo and google closure minimification
+* support for yahoo and google closure obfuscation
-* separated google and yahoo min modules
+* separated google and yahoo obfuscation as optional maven modules

 1.13.2
 * SoyAjaxController can be more secure by injecting AuthManager, which controls which soy files can be compiled to js files